solidi/writing/41-the-next-fantastic-software-project-code-name.md

 ### Timeline and Phases

-At some part of my career, I joined a startup.
+At one point of my career, I joined a startup.
 We named our WebRTC communication app deliveries after satellites launched up to space like `Telstar,` `Voyager,` and `Hubble.` Their supporting SDKs were named after [*Back to the Future*](https://www.imdb.com/title/tt0088763/) paraphernalia.
 Both `Hoverboard` and  `Delorean` powered these satellites.

 Even the build servers were named in a co-tenant fashion after famous astronauts and cosmonauts like `Tereshkova` and `Armstrong.` These pipelines supported our continuous releases.